Global controllability of Boussinesq flows by using only a temperature control

 to the Boussinesq problem \eqref{equation:BoussinesqVelocity} satisfies

 \end{thrm}

-The proof of \Cref{theorem:main} is a consequence of the following result on the global approximate controllability of the Boussinesq system via physically localized finitely decomposable controls; both theorems are concluded in \Cref{subsection:conclusion}. \begin{thrm} Under the same assumptions as in \Cref{theorem:main}, there exist control parameters~$\overline{\gamma}, \gamma_1, \dots, \gamma_{14} \in \xLtwo((0, T); \mathbb{R})$ and $\delta_0, \dots, \delta_3 \in (0, 1)$ such that the unique solution
+The proof of \Cref{theorem:main} is a consequence of the following result on the global approximate controllability of the Boussinesq system via physically localized finitely decomposable controls; the proofs of both theorems are completed in \Cref{subsection:conclusion}. \begin{thrm} Under the same assumptions as in \Cref{theorem:main}, there exist control parameters~$\gamma, \overline{\gamma}, \gamma_1, \dots, \gamma_{6} \in \xLtwo((0, T); \mathbb{R})$ such that the unique solution